Civitavecchia Train StationHow to get from the Port of Civitavecchia to the train Station.

-From Fort Michelangelo exit from Varco Fortezza and take via Giuseppe Garibaldi, follow the directions for the train station.
+From Fort Michelangelo, exit at Varco Fortezza and take via Giuseppe Garibaldi, then follow the directions for the train station.

-From Largo della Pace pass the roundabout and take via XVI settembre, proceed along the street until the end and turn right.
-Take then via Giuseppe Garibaldi and follow the directions for the train station.
+From Largo della Pace, go past the roundabout and take via XVI settembre, continue to the end of the street and turn right.
+Then take via Giuseppe Garibaldi and follow the signs for the train station.

-FROM THE PORT OF CIVITAVECCHIA TO THE RAILWAY STATION BY BUS
+FROM THE PORT OF CIVITAVECCHIA TO THE TRAIN STATION BY BUS

-Civitavecchia Station: assistance to persons with reduced mobility
+Civitavecchia Station: assistance for people with reduced mobility

-The service can be booked (at least 1 hour before) by calling the following numbers (from Italy):
+The service can be requested (at least 1 hour in advance) by contacting the following numbers (from Italy):

 These numbers are active every day from 6.45 am to 9.30 pm (including holidays).

-You can get your ticket from the ticket office, and also from the news stand and at the bar inside the station.
+You can buy the ticket at the ticket office, but also at the kiosco or at the bar inside the station.

 Regional Trains and Fast Regional Trains:

-- BIRG daily ticket: it is valid for a whole day and includes round-trip in addition to unlimited use of public transport in Rome (subway, bus and tramway).
-It costs €12 and it is advisable for who means to get around the capital.
-Take into account that every single trip costs €1.50.
+- BIRG daily ticket: it is a round-trip ticket valid for one day, including an unlimited use of public transport in Rome (subway, bus and tramway).
+The price is €12 and it is recommended for those who want to get around the capital city.
+Please note that each single ticket on public transport costs €1.50.

 Direct Trains - "Le Frecce"

 - "Le Frecce" are new trains that don't do any intermediate stops and link Civitavecchia Train Station with Roma Termini and Roma Tiburtina.
-This is the most expensive option, but the best if you need to get to Rome fast.
-For further information about timetables and prices we invite you to refer to Trenitalia website.
+This is the most expensive option, but the best if you need to get to Rome as quick as possible.
+For further information about timetables and prices, please visit Trenitalia website.

-The train runs four times daily and stops only at the intermediate stations of Roma San Pietro and Roma Ostiense.
-One way ticket is €10 and the return ticket is €15.
+This train runs four times daily and stops only at the intermediate stations of Roma San Pietro and Roma Ostiense.
+One-way ticket costs €10 and the round-trip ticket is €15.
 Public transportation in Rome is not included.